How To Select The Best Credit Card Machine For Your Business

 Then, carefully go over the contract terms and conditions, and make sure you clearly understand what’s written.
 If not, don’t be afraid to ask: if the provider is hesitant to answer, that might be a red flag.

-Finally, make sure your new provider can help you set up your new credit card machine, offer trainings, and be available if you need them, especially in the first days and weeks.
+Finally, make sure your new provider can help you set up your new credit card machine, offer training, and be available if you need them, especially in the first days and weeks.
 Once that’s done, you’re all ready to start accepting payments!

-Wrapping Up
+Wrapping up

 While this might feel like a lot of info, remember: finding the perfect credit card reader for your small business doesn’t have to be a labyrinth to navigate.
 By understanding your business needs and the key factors you should look out for, you’re well on your way to making an informed choice to help grow your brand.
-We promise.

 Stax Pay offers subscription-based pricing and direct cost processing with no markup, contract, or hidden fees.
 By charging a transparent, flat membership fee and access to wholesale credit card processing costs, we help you save up to 40% on payment processing.
 Contact us to learn more.